Seven top tips to improve curb appeal

-Whilst you might spend a lot of time making sure your kitchen and living areas look just so, for many, keeping the outside of your house looking clean, neat and well-manicured often falls by the wayside thanks to busy, fast-paced loves and lack of free time.
-But a good-looking house and garden will not only send off a positive message to neighbours, guests and visitors, but will also make your property somewhere you’re proud to come home to – so move it a little higher up on your ‘To Do’ list.
+Whilst you might spend a lot of time making sure your kitchen and living areas look just so, for many, keeping the outside of your house looking clean, neat and well-manicured often falls by the wayside thanks to busy, fast-paced lives and lack of free time.
+But a good-looking house and garden will not only send off a positive message to neighbours, guests and visitors, it will also make your property somewhere you’re proud to come home to – so move it a little higher up on your ‘to do’ list.
 Sprucing up your home doesn’t have to be costly or time consuming – just try these simple tips for some small changes that will make a big difference.

 1. Paint the front door